XPRO® 2036MTGR MIGPRO Welding Gloves – A6 Cut & Heat Resistant, Kevlar® Lined, Cowhide Leather

 Category II (Cat II) gloves are designed for intermediate risks, meaning they provide protection against mechanical, thermal, or chemical hazards but are not intended for extreme dangers.
 These gloves must be tested and type-approved by an EU-recognized institute and labeled with pictograms indicating their protective functions.

-• Extended Safety Cuff: Offers additional wrist and forearm protection while allowing easy removal.
+• Extended safety cuff for added wrist and forearm protection

-• Superior Grip Performance: Ensures secure handling in dry and light oil conditions.
+• Good grip performance in dry and light oil conditions

 Product form